Suraj-Pathade/InternVision.Tech/README.md

 - **Landing Page**: A visually appealing and informative home page designed to captivate visitors.
 - **CMS Integration**: Dynamic and easy-to-manage content for a seamless user experience.
 - **UI/UX Design**: Sleek, modern, and user-centric interface and experience.
 - **E-Commerce Functionality**: Comprehensive online store setup to drive sales.
+- **Payment Modes**: Secure and flexible payment gateways for seamless transactions.
+- **Chatbot Integration**: AI-powered chatbot for 24/7 customer support and engagement.

 ---